 Old Sacramento State Historic Park

-More than just the east side of downtown Sacramento, Midtown has become a metropolis of Sacramento’s most popular foods and cultural happenings over the years.
-During the day, streets bustle with shoppers and periodic festival-goers (Chalk It Up festival), and the popular dining venues, bars, and clubs light up at night.
-Midtown even offers the oddball Sac Brew Bike, a communal bike-bar-crawl that gets everyone pedaling metal to the next pint.
+More than merely the east side of Downtown Sacramento, Midtown has become a dynamo for cultural happenings over the years.
+During the day, streets bustle with shoppers and periodic festival-goers (the arty annual Chalk It Up is a powerhouse of young talent drawing magic with chalk).
+Meanwhile, after dark, the clubs whirr into life, along with the dining establishments and bars.
+If you’re really in the mood for woozy fun, sign up for the oddball Sac Brew Bike, a communal bike bar crawl that gets everyone pedaling to the next pint.

 California State Railroad Museum